 In their book Quirky Kids: Understanding and Helping Your Child Who Doesn’t Fit In, Drs.
 Perri Klass and Eileen Costello call that trigger the “pivotal moment.”
 They state that “one extreme performance may be what it takes to crystallize in a parent’s mind all the floating anxieties and worries of many months.”
 The “pivotal moment” is not just one moment of extreme behavior, but the last in a series of “impossible-to-explain-away behavior that resonates with the parent’s long-considered and long-avoided fears.”

 Quite often unusual behavior is not indicative of a disorder or a debilitating imbalance.
 Once you’ve established that with the help of a medical professional, what should you do, if anything?
 Is it OK for your daughter to spend her entire time in an active playground sitting alone having an invisible tea party, or for your son to wear his pajama bottoms on his head around the house?
 That depends on a few things.
 First, is your child happy?
 Does he like who he is?
-If he is, and is suffering no real negative effects, be sure to consider:
+If the answer is yes to both questions and your child is different from other kids but suffering no real negative effects, be sure to consider: